cloudflare/cloudflare-docs/content/fundamentals/setup/manage-domains/connect-your-domain.md

 When the browser initiates a request to `blog.example.com`, a DNS resolver will convert the hostname into an IP address.
 Since the records proxy function is enabled, Cloudflare will return an anycast IP address.

 Then, the browser initiates an HTTP/S request to Cloudflare.
-When Cloudflare receives this request, it’s processed according to the account’s and domain’s configuration, and then forwards it to the configured origin server, which is 192.0.2.1.
+When Cloudflare receives this request, it's processed according to the account's and domain's configuration, and then forwards it to the configured origin server, which is 192.0.2.1.

 ## Activating your domain